Pygoscelis: Taxonomy

 A 2020 study found that the gentoo penguin may actually comprise a species complex of 4 similar but genetically distinct species: the northern gentoo penguin (P. papua), the southern gentoo penguin (P. ellsworthi), the eastern gentoo penguin (P. taeniata), and the newly-described South Georgia gentoo penguin (P. poncetii).
 However, in 2021 the International Ornithological Congress recognized these as being subspecies of P. papua.

-A study has estimated that there are about 3.79 million pairs of Adélie, 387,000 pairs of gentoo, and 8 million pairs of chinstrap penguins in their particular areas, making up 90% of Antarctic avian biomass.
+A 2026 study, based on the genome sequencing of ten colonies proposes recognizing four species within Pygoscelis papua: